Jira MCP server

 }

-The server follows the standard MCP protocol and works with any MCP-compatible client.
+The server follows the standard MCP protocol and is compatible with any MCP-compliant client.

 Creating Issues